3 steps we’re taking to make it easier for you to provide care to your patients.

-Switch to Virtual ASAP: We will pay for virtual visits at parity including visits through secure video, by phone, or by audio-only (audio-only may have benefit exclusions) through 2021.
-On March 6th, we announced we were making telehealth easier for our members and clinicians to use.
+We will pay for virtual visits at parity including visits through secure video, by phone, or by audio-only (audio-only may have benefit exclusions) through 2021.
+On March 6th, 2020, we announced we were making telehealth easier for our members and clinicians to use.
 And, we meant it.

 You can even use telehealth options with hospital and ED physicians.
 Behavioral health too.
 Click for a detailed guide on clinical scenarios and how to file claims here.

 This measure applies to all Blue Cross NC commercial plans and Medicare Advantage plans offered and administered by Blue Cross NC, including Experience Health.

 Clinical Visits and Testing

 Blue Cross NC will waive member cost-sharing (including deductibles, copayments, and coinsurance) for allowed charges for COVID-19 testing or for a doctor visit or call to determine if testing is necessary as long as COVID-19 testing meets all three criteria: